CEL-240/security/review.md

 * Bring private key to your own box
 * On your box:
   - `chmod 600 /home/student/stolenkey` # place stolen key
-  - `ssh -i /home/student/stolenkey jane@1.2.3.4`   # use the key stored in home then regular ssh syntax cat /etc/hosts check /var/log/syslog cat /etc/crontab
+  - `ssh -i /home/student/path/.ssh jane@1.2.3.4`   # use the key stored in home then regular ssh syntax, also change the directory perms to 700 for the one .ssh is in

+cat /etc/hosts
+check /var/log/syslog
+cat /etc/crontab